LinusU/node-appdmg/README.md

         + `position` - Positions a present file
     + `path` (string, required) - Path to the file
     + `name` (string, optional) - Name of the file within the DMG
++ `code-sign` (object, optional) - Options for codesigning the DMG
-+ `code-sign-identity` (string, optional) - The identity with which to sign the resulting DMG
+  + `signing-identity` (string, required) - The identity with which to sign the resulting DMG
+  + `identifier` (string, optional) - Explicitly set the unique identifier string that is embedded in code signatures

 `0.1.x` used a different JSON format.
 This format is still supported but deprecated, please update your json.